-Endorsement by the Board of Directors and Management, continued.:
+Endorsement by the Board of Directors and the CEO, continued.:

-Statement by the Board of Directors and Management
+Statement by the Board of Directors and the CEO

-To the best knowledge of the Board of Directors and Management, the Company's financial statements are in accordance with International Financial Reporting Standards as adopted by the EU and it is the opinion of the Board of Directors and Management that the financial statements give a true and fair view of the Company's assets, liabilities and financial position as at 31 December 2013, its financial performance, and the changes in cash flows during the year 2013.
+To the best knowledge of the Board of Directors and the CEO, the Company's financial statements are in accordance with International Financial Reporting Standards as adopted by the EU and it is the opinion of the Board of Directors and the CEO that the financial statements give a true and fair view of the Company's assets, liabilities and financial position as at 31 December 2014, its financial performance, and the changes in cash flows during the year 2014.

-Furthermore, it is the opinion of the Board of Directors and Management that the financial statements and endorsement by the Board of Directors and Management contain a fair overview of the Company's financial development and performance, its position and describe the main risk factors and uncertainties faced by the Company.
+Furthermore, it is the opinion of the Board of Directors and the CEO that the financial statements and endorsement by the Board of Directors and the CEO contain a fair overview of the Company's financial development and performance, its position and describe the main risk factors and uncertainties faced by the Company.

-The Board of Directors and the Management of HS Orka hf. have today discussed the Company's financial statements for the year 2013 and confirmed by means of their signatures.
-The Board of Directors and Management will submit the financial statements for approval at the annual general meeting to be held at 26 March 2014.
+The Board of Directors and the CEO of HS Orka hf. have today discussed the Company's financial statements for the year 2014 and confirmed by means of their signatures.
+The Board of Directors and the CEO will submit the financial statements for approval at the annual general meeting to be held at 25 March 2015.

-Reykjanesbær, 25 February 2014.
+Reykjanesbær, 26 February 2015.

 The Board of Directors:

 Ross Beaty Chairman of the board

 Gylfi Árnason John Carson

 Anna Skúladóttir Lynda Freeman

-Managing Director: Ásgeir Margeirsson